-The Company is currently named as a defendant in approximately 77 individual product liability lawsuits filed in various state and federal courts by plaintiffs who allege that they or a family member underwent surgical procedures that utilized the da Vinci Surgical System and sustained a variety of personal injuries and, in some cases death, as a result of such surgery.
+The Company is currently named as a defendant in approximately 74 individual product liability lawsuits filed in various state and federal courts by plaintiffs who allege that they or a family member underwent surgical procedures that utilized the da Vinci Surgical System and sustained a variety of personal injuries and, in some cases death, as a result of such surgery.
 The Company has also received a large number of product liability claims from plaintiffs' attorneys, many of which are subject to certain tolling agreements further discussed below.
 The Company has also been named as a defendant in a multi-plaintiff lawsuit filed in Missouri state court.
 In total, plaintiffs seek damages on behalf of 55 patients who had da Vinci Surgeries in 22 different states.

 The cases raise a variety of allegations including, to varying degrees, that plaintiffs' injuries resulted from purported defects in the da Vinci Surgical System and/or failure on the Company's part to provide adequate training resources to the healthcare professionals who performed plaintiffs' surgeries.
 The cases further allege that the Company failed to adequately disclose and/or misrepresented the potential risks and/or benefits of the da Vinci Surgical System.
 Plaintiffs also assert a variety of causes of action, including for example, strict liability based on purported design defects, negligence, fraud, breach of express and implied warranties, unjust enrichment, and loss of consortium.
 Plaintiffs seek recovery for alleged personal injuries and, in many cases, punitive damages.
 The Company has reached confidential settlements in many of the filed cases.
-With certain exceptions, including the Taylor and Zarick cases described below, the remaining filed cases generally are in the early stages of pretrial activity.